 - sun exposure

-Fortunately, no matter what the cause of your uneven skin, there are plenty of remedies to help you smooth out your complexion.
+Fortunately, there are remedies to help you smooth out discoloration and hyperpigmentation in your skin.

-There are a number of different lifestyle changes you can make to improve the appearance of your skin.
+There are a number of different behavioral changes you can make to improve the appearance of your skin.

-Use sunscreen regularly to prevent sun damage to your skin.
-Not only will this prevent immediate redness and peeling from sunburns, it will also prevent the formation of age spots.
-Wear sunscreen every time you’ll be in the sun and choose a facial moisturizer that has SPF for daily use.
-Not sure what SPF you should use?
-This guide can help.
+Use sunscreen every day to prevent sun damage to your skin.
+Not only will this prevent immediate redness and peeling from sunburns, but it’ll also prevent the formation of age spots.

 Avoid certain foods and drinks